When Odisha FC's Jerry Mawihmingthanga trained with Trent Alexander-Arnold at Liverpool | Goal.com

 Speaking about Coppell’s influence on his career, Jerry said, “He is a very good coach.
 I learned a lot from him.
 I developed as a player under him.
 He gave me a lot of confidence and helped me believe in myself.”

-After a comparatively less prodcutive 2018-19 season, the winger came back to limelight last season as he once again churned out some impressive performance under Spanish coach Josep Gombau.
+After a comparatively less productive 2018-19 season, the winger came back to limelight last season as he once again churned out some impressive performance under Spanish coach Josep Gombau.

 The Mizo boy was all praises for his former coach and also thanked the club ownership for backing him continuously.